 These are going to be the most popular baby names in 2020, according to our predictions!
 And whether you are having a little boy or girl, our list has you covered!

-Most popular baby names 2020: For little girls
+Most popular baby girl names 2020

 - Ada – Short form of ADELAIDE, this name was borne by Augusta Ada King (1815-1852), the Countess of Lovelace (known as Ada Lovelace), a daughter of Lord Byron